 How Long Does An Animal Stay in Foster Care?

 The foster stay varies with each cat and dog depending on the animals specific needs.
 Animals with special needs may need to stay in foster care for a period of months.
 Some may stay only a few days.
 It really depends on the individual cat's or dog`s situation.

 Do I Have To Be Home With The Animal All Day?

 Not necessarily.
 Many foster family members are employed outside the home and still provide a quality environment for the cat or dog.
 We do require that any time you are unable to directly supervise the foster animal, they must be confined to a small, secure area, preferably a training crate.
+For cats or kittens a small room, bathroom or bedroom, is preferred for them to stay in while you're away.
 This results in a safe secure place for the cat and dog and also protects your home and possessions.

 What Will It Cost To Foster An Animal?

-A.D.O.P.T. pays for any necessary medical treatment the foster pet may require while under your care.
+A.D.O.P.T. pays for any necessary medical treatment the foster pet may require while under your care as well as the State of Illinois license fee if you don't already have one.
 If your foster animal does need medical care, you will be asked to transport it to one of our veterinarians.
 A.D.O.P.T. appreciates it if you are able to provide the food, but if necessary, we will provide it.
-We will also supply a crate/carrier and other supplies as needed
+We will also supply a crate/carrier and other supplies as needed.

 Do I Need A Fenced Yard In Order To Foster A Dog?